matuzo/matuzoat/src/blog/accessible-to-some.md

 <figure>
   <img
     src="hetschip.jpg"
     alt="A long rectangular building.
 Besides looking like a ship, Het Schip resembles a bizarre art form.
 Its appearance is unconventional from all angles.
-The exterior consists of bright orange bricks, decked with towers and architectural elements in unconventional shapes.">
+The exterior consists of bright orange bricks, decked with towers and architectural elements in unconventional shapes."
+  />
   <figcaption>
     Dutch expressionism (Amsterdam School), Het Schip apartment building in Amsterdam, 1917–20 (Michel de Klerk)